Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod

 Jetty’s Shelter Project began in 2014 with the sole mission of donating free cannabis oil to cancer patients.
 The Shelter Project remains at the core of Jetty’s principals as a company.
-It began before Jetty even HAD a fulfillment department.
+It began before Jetty even had a fulfillment department.
 Or marketing, or a full lab crew.
-The idea for the Shelter Project came to co-founder Matt Lee while on a month long surfing trip in Costa Rica, “Shelter was based off that Toms Shoes idea,” he recalls.
+The idea for the Shelter Project came to co-founder Matt Lee while on a month-long surfing trip in Costa Rica.
+“Shelter was based off that Toms Shoes idea,” he recalls.

 “One for you one for cancer.
 We can’t make any medical claims, but we make a bunch of oil.
 We know it helps.
 So we put some marketing materials and fliers together.
 People started signing up at dispensaries.”